-Note to Board: It is anticipated that an Agenda handout/addition will be distributed to the Board on meeting day, Friday, December 1, 2017.
-This agenda addition is expected to be: Response letter from the City of Revelstoke in regards to Electoral Area B Fire Protection Services, specific to the CSRD Board requests that the City: a) provide confirmation that services will not be withdrawn December 31, 2017 so as to allay any concerns by residents in Area B who may be forced into the position of seeking alternative fire protection services if this matter cannot be resolved, and b) agree to enter into a mediation process as envisioned in the Community Charter to resolve this matter.
+for the Response letter from City of Revelstoke dated November 29, 2017 in regards to Electoral Area B Fire Protection Services, specific to the CSRD Board requests that the City: a) provide confirmation that services will not be withdrawn December 31, 2017 so as to allay any concerns by residents in Area B who may be forced into the position of seeking alternative fire protection services if this matter cannot be resolved, and b) agree to enter into a mediation process as envisioned in the Community Charter to resolve this matter.

-3. Delegations
+4. Delegations